galaxyproject/galaxy-hub/src/issues/index.md

 ## Bug reporting

 If you are cetain that a problem is a software bug, please create a GitHub [issue](https://github.com/galaxyproject/galaxy/issues).
-If you are not sure, these issues can be vetted by following the help for **Usage problem reporting** above.
+If you are not sure, issues can be vetted by following the help for **Usage problem reporting** above.

 ### TIPS

 When creating an issue or sharing details about an error that does not include a shared history (through a link or bug report), be sure to include:

-1. Where you are using Galaxy ([Main](/src/main/index.md), local, or cloud instance).
+1. Where you are using Galaxy ([Main](/src/main/index.md), local, docker, or cloud instance).
-1. Bug reports from [Test](/src/test/index.md) are generally not sent
+1. Bug reports from [Test](/src/test/index.md) are generally not sent in.
+We really do test here and the configuration changes frequently.
 1. Galaxy version (usually can be obtained at https://galaxy.example/api/version)
 1. The date/time the bug was detected
 1. Exact steps to reproduce the issue